RcppCore/rcpp-gallery/_posts/2014-06-29-parallel-vector-sum.md

 Sum instances that were previously split.
 Here we simply add the accumulated sum of the instance we are being joined with to our own.

-Here's the definition of the `SumB` functor:
+Here's the definition of the `Sum` functor:

 {% highlight cpp %}